RochaLS/weather-app/readme.md

 ## Description

-In this project, I created a Weather Web App based on the Weathering with You anime movie.
+In this project, I created a Weather Web App based on the "Weathering with You" anime movie.
 Users can search weather by city.

 ### Technologies used in this project